2023 Paper Fashion Show Winners - 303 Magazine

 Portions of the proceeds went to Downtown Aurora Visual Arts (DAVA).

-The first place winner was Tickle Me Pink by designer Brielle Killip, with help from team Blue Linen Creative, who drew inspiration from Yayoi Kusama and Jean Louis.
+The first place winner was Tickle Me Pink by designers Brielle Killip and Christopher Geissinger, with help from team Blue Linen Creative, who drew inspiration from Yayoi Kusama and Jean Louis.
 The second place winner was Pétale d’Amour by designer Caley Kenney and team, Berséy.
 They drew inspiration from the one and only, Claude Monet.
 Last, but certainly not least, third place was awarded to “It’s Yonic, Look it Up” by designers Tia and Gianna Tarka, assisted by Team Tarka who drew inspiration from Georgia O’Keefe.

 This slideshow requires JavaScript.